LinioPay/idle/README.md

 With the configuration above we have configured support for the following:

 - An AWS SQS queue named `my-queue` with a corresponding MessageJob entry which allows us to run jobs with its messages.
-- A Google CloudTasks queue named `my-task` with a corresponding MessageJob entry which allows us to run jobs with its messages.
+- A Google CloudTasks queue named `my-task-queue` with a corresponding MessageJob entry which allows us to run jobs with its messages.
 - A Google PubSub topic named `my-topic`
 - A Google PubSub subscription named `my-subscription` with a corresponding MessageJob entry which allows us to run jobs with its messages.